pankrator/filefly/README.md

   The metadata server picks targets in a simple round-robin order.
 * **storage_dir** – directory used by each data server process to persist block files.
 Defaults to `./blocks` when running `cmd/dataserver`.
+* **metadata-file** – optional path where the metadata server periodically writes a JSON snapshot of its in-memory state so uploads survive restarts.
+* **persist-interval** – duration between metadata snapshots.
+Set to `0s` to disable automatic persistence.

 This simple implementation was built for educational purposes.
 It should be straightforward to extend the servers with authentication, replication, or other